Serpil81/Serpil81/README.md

 # Hi there 👋 Welcome to my GitHub Profile!

 ### My name is Serpil.
-I am Electronics Engineer also educated on computer scinces and just codding now.
+I am Electronics Engineer also educated on computer sciences and just codding now.

 - 🔭 I’m currently working on Car Rental Project on Kodlama.io
 - 🌱 I’m currently learning Backend, C#